AlgoTradingHub/theplatform-book/source/platform/platform.md

 }
 ```

-Usually bootstrap scheduler used as a dedicated processor for blocking operations (terminal, files or network processing).
+Usually, bootstrap scheduler is used as a dedicated processor to block operations (terminal, files or network processing).

 ## Scheduler

 Scheduler implements work stealing algorithm, manages tasks execution and rescheduling them if needed (more on this later).
 Under the hood uses Chase-Lev deque as a tasks queue.
-Usually not directly accessible for end-user.
+Usually, not directly accessible for an end-user.

 ## Task

-Task implemented via stackful coroutine.
-Can be rescheduled after explicit `this::yield_task()` call or implicitly on bounded channel operations:
+Tasks are implemented via stackful coroutine.
+They can be rescheduled after explicit `this::yield_task()` call or implicitly on bounded channel operations:

 ```Rust
 let (s, r) = channel(2);// two element channel